flashbots/mev-research/grants.md

 FRPs should be aligned with the general research questions listed in the [Research Roadmap](research_roadmap.md), and should articulate nicely with other successful FRPs.
 Each FRP is however unique, so tailored feedback will be provided on an individual basis.
 In terms of format, we encourage authors to follow the [FRP template](/FRP-template.md).

 **Aside from financial support, does Flashbots support MEV Fellows in other ways?**<br/>
-As a Flashbots fellow, you will have full access to the Flashbots extended team and to data that can be used for research.
+As an MEV fellow, you will have full access to the Flashbots extended team and to data that can be used for research.

-**Is there an opportunity to deepen my involvement with Flashbots?**<br/>
+**Is there an opportunity to deepen my involvement with Flashbots Research?**<br/>
 Absolutely!
 The fellowship is a great way to work part-time with the Flashbots team and for both Flashbots and yourself to decide whether we find mutual fit for working together more closely (eg. full-time researcher position).
 Every situation is different and we're happy to accomodate for bespoke levels of involvements - let's talk about it!

 **What’s the point of running this program?**<br/>